 Corner Sharpness

 The corner sharpness on a full-frame body is decent.
-Nothing terrible but nothing amazing either.
+It’s nothing terrible but nothing amazing, either.
 Corners look best at f5.6 to f8.

 Vignetting

-On full-frame Sony cameras, there is quite a bit of corner vignetting that can be a little bit of a problem, and stopping down never really gets rid of it.
+Corner vignetting can be a problem on full-frame Sony cameras, and stopping down never really gets rid of it.
 This could be because I am adapting a Leica version.
 On APS-C cameras, there is very little issue with vignetting.

 Distortion